melhorenvio/bootstrap/src/docs/mixins/vendors.md

     me-vendors-prefixes = false

-If you don't want to let **kouto swiss** to add vendor prefixes, and do the job yourself with such plugins like `autoprefixer`, simply set `me-vendors-prefixes` to false.
+If you don't want to let **ME Bootstrap** to add vendor prefixes, and do the job yourself with such plugins like `autoprefixer`, simply set `me-vendors-prefixes` to false.

 #### The `vendor` mixin

-You can also define your own vendors mixins with the **kouto swiss** built-in vendor mixin.
+You can also define your own vendors mixins with the **ME Bootstrap** built-in vendor mixin.

 `vendor( property, value [, feature = null [, prefixes = null [, official = true ] ] ] )`